Thomas R. Davidson

 Research

-Social media and far-right politics
+Social media, populism, and far-right activism

 Hate speech detection

-I'm currently developing experimental research to understand how social context influences judgments about whether certain content is hateful or abusive and to ascertain the scope of biases in hate speech detection systems, supported by a Foundational Integrity Research award from Meta.
+I'm currently working on experimental research to understand how social context influences judgments about whether certain content is hateful or abusive and to ascertain the scope of biases in hate speech detection systems, supported by a Foundational Integrity Research award from Meta.
 Related to this work, I contributed to a recent paper combining large language models and experiments to understand how social contexts inform perceptions of toxicity and offensiveness, published in the 2023 Proceedings of the Association for Computational Linguistics.
 I am interested in informing policy debates on online hate speech and content moderation and have spoken about my research at a policy dialogue organized by the Organization of American States and a working group on content moderation at the European Commission.

 Computational social science

-Earlier work focused on the application of machine learning to study social processes.
+I have also examined the application of machine learning to study social processes.
 As part of the Fragile Families Challenge, I examined how neural networks can enable us to predict social outcomes and assessed the extent to which these black box predictive models can be amenable to sociological explanations.
 I found that these methods do not radically outperform traditional approaches like linear regression but may allow us to use large amounts of data to inductively identify important variables.
 A paper based on my analysis is published Socius and our paper describing the results of the Fragile Families Challenge mass collaboration was published in PNAS.

 Beyond my academic work, I have experience using computational methods in industry settings.
 In the summer of 2016 I was an Eric and Wendy Schmidt Data Science for Social Good Fellow at the University of Chicago.
 I worked on a project to develop an early-warning system to identify police misconduct and helped develop a new model to predict risks at the dispatch level.
 You can read about our work here, along with media coverage in The Chicago Tribune, NPR, Mother Jones, the Economist, and Forbes.
 In 2017 I spent the summer in the Data Science Research & Development group at Civis Analytics, a data science consulting and software company based in Chicago.
 I used natural language processing and machine learning techniques to build a tool to monitor political discussions on Twitter.
 In 2018 I was a Core Data Science intern at Facebook in Menlo Park.
 I studied misinformation sharing on the platform and helped evaluate and deploy a new tool related to their ongoing election integrity efforts.